List of presidents of the University of Oklahoma

-This list of presidents of the University of Oklahoma includes all fifteen individuals who have served as the president of the University of Oklahoma since the institution was founded in 1890.
+This list of presidents of the University of Oklahoma includes all fifteen individuals who have served as the president of the University of Oklahoma and eight interim presidents since the institution was founded in 1890.
 The University of Oklahoma is a public university, created and supported by the state of Oklahoma, and it is a designated research university.
 The campus of the university is located in Norman, and it has facilities in Oklahoma City and Tulsa.

-Joseph Harroz Jr. is the fifteenth and current president of the University of Oklahoma, Harroz Jr. succeeded James L. Gallogly on May 9, 2020 after serving as interim president for the previous year.
+David Ross Boyd was appointed by the Board of Regents of the University of Oklahoma to serve as the first president of the University of Oklahoma.
+Joseph Harroz Jr. is the fifteenth and current president of the University of Oklahoma, Harroz Jr. succeeded James L. Gallogly on May 9, 2020, after serving as interim president for the previous year.